tidwall/llco/README.md

 ## Features

 - Stackful coroutines.
-No allocations.
-Bring your own stack.
+- No allocations (bring your own stack)
 - Cross-platform.
-Linux, Mac, Webassembly, iOS, Android, FreeBSD, Windows, RaspPi, RISC-V.
+Linux, Mac, Webassembly, iOS, Android, FreeBSD, Windows, RaspPi, RISC-V
 - Fast context switching.
-Uses assembly in most cases.
+Uses assembly in most cases
 - No built-in scheduler.
-You are in charge of the coroutine priority.
+You are in charge of the coroutine priority
+- Single file amalgamation.
+No dependencies.

 ## API